Skip to main content Skip to footer

 Physical

-How this can be used in your project:
+How this can be used in your project

-Your project could intersect with those with a mental health diagnosis and are disabled.
-It can look at platforming the stories of those who have intersecting discriminatory experiences.
+Your project could intersect with people who are disabled and have lived experience of mental distress or illness.It can look at platforming the stories of those who have intersecting discriminatory experiences.

 Mental

-How this can be used in your project:
+How this can be used in your project

 Other

-How this can be used in your project:
+How this can be used in your project

-The Fale is encapsulated in a cocoon or circle that contains dimensions that have direct or indirect influence on one another
+The Fale is encapsulated in a cocoon or circle that contains dimensions that have direct or indirect influence on one another.

 Environment

 This dimension addresses the relationships and uniqueness of Pacific people to their physical environment.
-The environment may be a rural or an urban setting.
+The environment may be a rural or urban setting.

-How can be used in your project:
+How this can be used in your project

 Time